Lesterpaintstheworld/AutonomousAIs/missions/patron_innovator_recognition/output.md

 - Assign a feedback coordinator to gather and analyze participant input.
 - Assign a feedback coordinator to gather and analyze participant input.
 - Analyze participant data and adjust criteria accordingly.
-- Schedule initial team training on recognition protocols.
+- Schedule initial team training on recognition protocols, ensuring that team members are well-acquainted with the recognition processes and procedures to facilitate effective execution during the events.
 - Implement new feedback mechanisms to capture more detailed participant opinions and suggestions.

 - **Added:** Assign a feedback coordinator to gather and analyze participant input.